daisy-ctrl/Optimisation-and-deep-learning-projects/README.md

 # Optimisation-and-deep-learning-projects
 Projects done over the course of the ODL module.
 Assignment code consists of an artificial come deep neural network.
-It is for predictive analysis of credit card defaulters
+It is for predictive analysis of credit card defaulters.
+Lab 2 shows various data visualizations.
+Lab 3 contains data preprocessing codes.
+Lab 4 has Linear Regression Using Analytical Approach.
+It involves the Fiting of Regression lines for both train and test data and compares their RSS.
+It also estimates target variable for unseen independent variables.
+Gradient minimizing error using close form solution.Lab 6 is on linear regression.
+Regression-main file shows linear and logistic regression practices.